 A small generator puts out a hundred times more carbon monoxide than car exhaust.

 If you operate a portable generator, make sure to install carbon monoxide detectors in the main living and sleeping areas of your home and be sure to locate portable generators at least 20 feet away from your home and never near a door, window, or vent.
 Find a dry location and if need be, you can use a portable canopy to shield it from the rain, but do not place in open garages or under porch roofs adjacent to the home.

 Permanent generators are wired directly into your home’s electrical system.
 They are also referred to as stand-by generators.

 Installing these types of generators require the help of a licensed electrician.
 The installation must be in compliance with the National Electric Code along with local, county and state requirements.

-A permanent generator must include a transfer switch.
+A permanent generator must include a manual transfer switch.
 The transfer switch allows power to be fed from only one source at a time, which prevents the generator from feeding back into utility lines and surprising a utility worker.

 Permanent generators are seldom large enough to power an entire home.
 A transfer switch distributes power to the circuits a homeowner has selected during the installation process.
 This can be a microwave, refrigerator, wall outlets in a living room, or a blower for a propane fireplace, etc.